SolarArbiter/SolarArbiter.github.io/_posts/2019-09-30-Anonymous-Data.md

 case, the uploaded generation data would all fall between 0 (no generation) and 1 (generation = AC capacity).
 Specify the plant metadata with an AC capacity of 1.
-Take some care in specifying the corresponding DC capacity.
-An exact DC:AC ratio could allow someone to identify the plant.
+Take some care in specifying the corresponding DC capacity because an exact DC:AC ratio could allow someone to identify the plant.
 There's no point in trying to hide the tracker vs. fixed tilt selection -- it will be obvious in the data.
-However, it's prudent to round the axis tilt and azimuth of a fixed tilt system to 5 degrees (e.g. if the tilt/azimuth are 22/179, round them to 20/180).
+However, it's prudent to round the axis tilt and azimuth of a fixed tilt system to 5 degrees or so (e.g. if the true tilt/azimuth are 26/179 degrees, round them to 25/180 degrees).

-We also recommend that users make a note in the *extra parameters* metadata field to indicate that the metadata describes an anonymous plant in the region.

 ## Aggregation